 Search Engine Optimization or SEO is how you drive traffic by making sure your content is seen by your target audience.
 Your content needs to be optimized for SERP (Search Engine Ranking Pages) so that your entries are the ones that turn up first when a customer asks a search engine a relevant query.

-The most important thing is that the traffic you get from SEO is organic or free.
-By having high SERP rankings, you can generate high volumes of high-quality organic traffic, who have the potential to be leads.
+The most essential thing is that the traffic you receive through SEO is organic and free.
+SEO brings traffic to your website, and it's possible to produce a large number of high-quality organic traffic who have the potential to become leads.

 3. Social Media